mirror2005/droplink-bot/README.md

 * `API_HASH`: Get this value from [my.telegram.org](https://my.telegram.org/apps).
 * `API_KEY`: Create [Droplink](https://droplink.co/ref/DAKSHYADAV) account then get this value from [Droplink API](https://droplink.co/ref/DAKSHYADAV).

+### Features Adeed After Modfying And Forking
+- fixed all errors
+- made heroku deployable [blocked by heroku sometimes but not now]
+- youtube tutorial added-

 ### How to Use?

 * Star and Fork this repo.